 Accuracy depends on the temperature of the remote sensing diode and/or the local temperature sensor being at the same temperature as that being measured.
 A number of factors can affect this.
-Ideally, the sensor should be in good thermal contact with the part of the system being measured.
-If it is not, the thermal inertia caused by the sensor's mass causes a lag in the response of the sensor to a temperature change.
-In the case of the remote sensor, this should not be a problem, since it will either be a substrate transistor in the processor or a small package device, such as SOT-23, placed in close proximity to it.
+Ideally, the sensor should be in good thermal contact with the part of the system being measured; otherwise, the thermal inertia caused by the sensor's mass causes a lag in the response of the sensor to a temperature change.

+In the case of the remote sensor, this should not be a problem, since it will either be a substrate transistor in the processor or a small package device, such as an SOT-23, placed in close proximity to it.

-The on-chip sensor, however, is often remote from the processor and only monitors the general ambient temperature around the package.
-In practice, the ADT7483A package will be in electrical, and hence thermal, contact with a PCB and may also be in a forced airflow.
-How accurately the temperature of the board and/or the forced airflow reflects the temperature to be measured will also affect the accuracy.
-Self-heating, due to the power dissipated in the ADT7483A or the remote sensor, causes the chip temperature of the device or remote sensor to rise above ambient.
+The on-chip sensor, however, will often be remote from the processor and only monitors the general ambient temperature around the package.
+In practice, the ADT7481 package will be in electrical, and hence, thermal contact with a PCB and may also be in a forced airflow.
+How accurately the temperature of the board and/or the forced airflow reflects the temperature to be measured will also affect the accuracy of the measurement.
+Self-heating, due to the power dissipated in the ADT7481 or the remote sensor, causes the chip temperature of the device (or remote sensor) to rise above ambient.
 However, the current forced through the remote sensor is so small that self-heating is negligible.
-In the case of the ADT7483A, the worst-case condition occurs when the device is converting at 64 conversions per second while sinking the maximum current of 1 mA at the ALERT and THERM output.
+The worst-case condition occurs when the ADT7481 is converting at 64 conversions per second while sinking the maximum current of 1 mA at the ALERT and THERM output.
 In this case, the total power dissipation in the device is about 4.5 mW.
-The thermal resistance, θ{JA} , of the QSOP-16 package is about 150°C/W.
+The thermal resistance, θ{JA} , of the MSOP-10 package is about 142°C/W.